Migrate OPNsense to New Hardware using the Configuration Importer during Installation

 Put Configuration File on a USB Drive

 Because of the UFS filesystem used by the OPNsense USB installer and the fact that the OPNsense installer expects a FAT filesystem for configuration file imports, you cannot simply copy your configuration file to the same USB drive as the OPNsense installer.
-Therefore, you will need to use a second thumb formatted to FAT32 using either a MSDOS or GPT partition table.
+Therefore, you will need to use a second USB drive formatted to FAT32 using either a MSDOS or GPT partition table.

-in order for the installer to properly import the configuration file.
 Plug in both of your USB drives before booting up the OPNsense installer.

 Import Configuration during Installation

 After the OPNsense logo is displayed in ASCII text, the very first prompt in the installer is if you wish to import a configuration file.
 Press any key to start the configuration import process.
 Enter the name of the disk with the configuration file.
-On my system, I had to enter da0
+On my system, I had to enter da0 for the device.
+My OPNsense installer was on device da1.
+You may have to guess if you have two USB drives from the same vendor like I do since there is no easy way to know which one is the proper one.

 Once you enter the proper device, you should see the configuration loading.
 You will know it is working properly when you reach the end and you see all of your interfaces displayed with their assigned IP address ranges.

-An Alternate Boot Process
+An Alternate Boot Process (for coreboot)

-Interestingly, when I tested this process on the Protectli VP2410, I was not prompted to important any configuration files or any other installation prompts.
+Interestingly, when I tested this process on the Protectli VP2410, I was not prompted to import any configuration files or any other installation prompts during the boot process.
 I was simply dropped to a login prompt.
-I do not know if the boot process behaves differently because that system has the coreboot firmware installed.
-I will demonstrate this process in case you have a similar boot experience depending on the hardware/firmware you are using.

-as the password (which is the default for new installations), you will have the option to import the configuration before continuing with the installation.
+If you use installer as the user and opnsense as the password (which is the default for new installations), you will have the option to import the configuration before continuing with the installation.

 After choosing the default keyboard layout, you will see a menu which has an option called “Import Config”.
 Select it and press “Enter”.

 Choose the USB disk containing the configuration file.
-It may be something like da0
+It may be something like da0 as I have mentioned earlier.

 You will know if the configuration file import was successful when you see the “Configuration import completed” message.
 Otherwise, you will see an error message.

-Continue with the Normal Installation Process
+Continue the Usual OPNsense Installation Process

-Once the configuration has finished importing, you will arrive at the prompt to run OPNsense in live mode or to install it to the disk.
-You will need to use the installer
+After the configuration has been imported, you will arrive at the prompt to run OPNsense in live mode or to install it to the disk.
+You will need to use the installer user like you normally would to install OPNsense.
+However, for the password, you must enter the root user password that is stored in the configuration file you imported instead of the default password of opnsense.

 Reinstall Plugins and Reconfigure Them (if Necessary)

-One notable exception is for Zenarmor.
+One notable exception is Zenarmor.
 You will need to restore the settings from a Zenarmor backup file you generated from a previous installation.

-One potential issue I happened to notice: if you had WireGuard installed in a previous OPNsense installation and do not have the first interface of your firewall plugged into your network before booting after importing the configuration, WireGuard will show up as assigned to the first physical interface rather than a virtual interface, which interferes with making any interface changes and may cause other issues.
-I have not fully confirmed the issue.
-However, a Reddit user also noticed a similar issue when migrating his firewall.
-I wanted to mention this in case you encounter a similar situation.
+One issue I happened to notice since I had the WireGuard VPN plugin installed in a previous OPNsense installation.
+If you do not have the first interface of your firewall plugged into your network before booting your OPNsense system after importing the configuration, WireGuard will show up as assigned to the first physical interface rather than to a virtual interface, which interferes with making any interface changes and may cause other issues.